Your shopping cart is empty!

 Heat the film with a hairdryer on the coolest setting.
 Gently smooth the film and press it onto the surface as you warm it.
 Make sure you don't pull the film too hard whilst it's warm as it may overstretch.
 We recommend that you try it a few times with a sample or an off cut first until you get the technique right.
 You may want to use a glow or sock on your hand to protect your fingers from the heat.

 Can I patch the d-c-fix® if the width of one roll isn't wide enough?

 Yes you can order them from here.
 It is important for us that you are completely satisfied with your film selection and the best way to find out which film is right for you is by viewing and testing it.
 We take extra care and try to make all our images look as close to the pattern as possible but there might be some variation in reality.
 Colours may also appear different between different devices.
-Our sample pieces are 15cm*20cm.
+Our sample pieces are 14.5cm*20cm.